path-cc/path-cc.github.io/nairr.md

 ## Recommended Use of PATh Services

-In relation to NAIRR, PATh services are ideal for workloads organized into ensembles of many tasks, including training data generation, data pre-processing for training, hyperparameter tuning, and inference.
+For AI, PATh services are ideal for workloads organized into ensembles of many tasks, including training data generation, data pre-processing for training, hyperparameter tuning, and inference.
 These services make the greatest impact when users need to leverage workload automation or have a workload that can be expressed as a large number of individual jobs.

 ## What is NAIRR?